• Skip to main content

 • Raisins

-• Extra chunks of banana (within the batter, just a few, don't add too much!)
+• Extra chunks of banana (within the batter)

 You can also have fun garnishing the loaf.
 I love topping with more slices of banana as they caramelize while baking and add an amazing sweetness and a chewy bite.
-But also, sprinkle some mini vegan chocolate chips over or walnuts as well.
-If you want a sweeter loaf, then feel free to sprinkle some coconut sugar too.
+But also, sprinkle some mini vegan chocolate chips or chopped walnuts over.
+If you want a sweeter loaf, then feel free to sprinkle some coconut sugar or brown sugar too.

 Close up on a slice of banana bread made using 5 ingredient and fully vegan.